facebookarchive/Stack-RNN/README.md

 ```

 ## Requirements
-Stack RNN works:
+Stack RNN works on:
 * Mac OS X
 * Linux

 It was not tested on Windows.
 To compile the code a relatively recent version of g++ is required.

 ## Building Stack RNN
 Run `make` to compile everything.